• Thinking not wrong but differently. This can (and should!) be monetized

 The reason for the need in clear instructions is the insufficient ability of many autists to think abstractly and see the "big picture".
 Their thinking is limited to the specific details that are in front of their eyes.

 Abstract thinking is considering concepts, making generalizations, and thinking philosophically.
-Researchers have found that many people on autism spectrum may have trouble with abstract and conceptual thinking, as well as with strategic thinking and problem-solving, which require colossal skills in comprehending abstract situations (Associations between conceptual reasoning, problem solving, and adaptive ability in high-functioning autism).
+Researchers have found that many people on autism spectrum may have trouble with abstract and conceptual thinking, which leads to inability to understand complex business processes, as well as with strategic thinking, problem solving and making important decisions, which require colossal skills in comprehending abstract situations (Associations between conceptual reasoning, problem solving, and adaptive ability in high-functioning autism).
 Some may eventually acquire abstract skills, but others never will.

 Many autistic people rely heavily on concrete thinking.
 It's reasoning that is based on what they can see, hear, feel, and experience in the here and now.
 It's sometimes called literal thinking, because it's reasoning that focuses on physical objects, immediate experiences, and exact interpretations.
 If you need to communicate an abstract concept to an autistic person, use visual and concrete examples to illustrate the abstract idea.